Technion-Kishony-lab/data-to-paper/README.md

    3. ```cd data_to_paper/data_to_paper_examples/examples/projects/diabetes/```   # change directory to the diabetes project
    4. ```python diabetes.py```   # run the project
    This will run all the 5 examples in the diabetes project one after the other, presenting the conversations for each example in the terminal, outputting the generated codes, logs, tex file and paper to the `outputs/<example_name>` folder.
-3. This can be also done for the other example branches, by changing the branch name and adapting the path to the project folder accordingly.
+3. This can also be done for the other example branches, by changing the branch name and adapting the path to the project folder accordingly.
+4. You can similarly introduce and run with other datasets.
+   We advise that the quality of produced papers depend on providing clear, accurate, formal descriptions of the data (see the provided examples for reference).

 ### Contributing
 We invite people to try out **data-to-paper** with their own data and are eager for feedback and suggestions.